 The Company has an unsecured \$40 million bank line of credit, of which \$20 million is guaranteed, that may be used from time to time to facilitate short-term cash flow.
-At July 31, 1998, there were no borrowings outstanding under this credit agreement, which expires in January 1999.
+At October 31, 1998, there were no borrowings outstanding under this credit agreement, which expires in January 1999.

-The Company's principal commitments at July 31, 1998 consisted of obligations under operating leases for facilities.
+The Company's principal commitments at October 31, 1998 consisted of obligations under operating leases for facilities.
 The Company believes that its existing cash, cash equivalents, marketable securities, available line of credit, and cash generated from operations will be sufficient to satisfy its currently anticipated cash requirements for the next twelve months.

-Longer-term cash requirements, other than normal operating expenses, are anticipated for development of new software products including the incremental product offerings resulting from the acquisition of Genius and enhancement of existing products; financing anticipated growth; dividend payments; repurchases of the Company's common stock; and the acquisition of businesses, software products, or technologies complementary to the Company's business.
-The Company believes that its existing cash, cash equivalents, marketable securities, available line of credit, and cash generated from operations will be sufficient to satisfy its currently anticipated longer-term cash requirements.
+Longer-term cash requirements, other than normal operating expenses, are anticipated for development of new software products including the incremental product offerings resulting from the acquisition of Genius and enhancement of existing products; financing anticipated growth; dividend payments; and the acquisition of businesses, software products, or technologies complementary to the Company's business.
+The Company believes that its existing cash, cash equivalents, marketable securities, available line of credit, and cash generated from operations will be sufficient to satisfy its currently anticipated longerterm cash requirements.